HOME | ABOUT US | A&P COURSES | ADMISSIONS | FAQ's INTERNATIONAL | LODGING | LEARN to FLY | CONTACT US

 (FAQ's) Frequently Asked Questions:

-A1: You can get the experience you need to become a certified power plant or airframe mechanic in one of three ways.
+A1: You can gain the experience you need to become a certified powerplant or airframe mechanic in one of three ways.

 1. Part 147 School: You can attend one of the 170 FAR part 147 Aviation Maintenance Technician Schools nationwide.
 You need a high school diploma or a General Education Diploma (GED) to get in to most schools.
 The schooling lasts from 12 months and 24 months, generally less than required by FAA for on-the-job training.
 When you graduate, you are qualified to take FAA's exams.

-2. (OJT) On-The-Job-Work-Experience: You can work an FAA Repair Station or FBO under the supervision of a certified mechanic for 18 months for each certificate, or 30 months for both.
+2. (OJT) On-The-Job-Work-Experience: You can work an FAA Repair Station or FBO or international entity under the supervision of a certified mechanic for 18 months for each certificate, or 30 months for both.

 3. Military Work Experience: You can join one of the armed services and get training and experience in aircraft maintenance.
 Make sure you are in a military occupational specialty for which FAA gives credit.
 You can get a current list of acceptable specialties from the local FAA Flight Standards District Office (FSDO).
 (See: military specialty codes)